-At March 31, 2018, there is \$260.3 million in principal amount of Notes outstanding.
+At September 30, 2018, there is \$249.9 million in principal amount of Notes outstanding.
 As a result, there has been and remains an event of default under the Indenture which gives the holders of our Notes the right to demand repayment of the Notes and, subject to the terms of the Indenture, to foreclose on our assets that serve as collateral for the Notes.
 The collateral constitutes substantially all of our assets.
 We continue to pay interest on the Notes at their current rate of 12.5% per year on a monthly basis.
-We expect to sell our New York real estate for \$14.0 million in the third quarter of 2018, and we expect to use the net proceeds from the sale of the New York real estate to repay a portion of the Notes.
-See Note 1 elsewhere in these financial statements for additional detail regarding our recapitalization efforts and our failure to repay the Notes at maturity.
+As further discussed in Note 8, during the third quarter ended September 30, 2018, the Company closed on its New York real estate for \$14.0 million, and it used the net proceeds of \$10.4 million from such sale to repay a portion of the Notes.
+See Note 1 to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional detail regarding our recapitalization efforts and our failure to repay the Notes at maturity.

-A summary of the outstanding balance of our Notes, as of January 1, 2017 and changes through the quarter ended March 31, 2018, is presented below (in thousands and net of unamortized discount and deferred financing costs).
+A summary of the outstanding balance of our Notes, as of January 1, 2017 and changes through the quarter ended September 30, 2018, is presented below (in thousands and net of unamortized discount and deferred financing costs).
 Redemptions listed below were made with the net proceeds of asset sales.